 10. Breaking the Waves (浪踏破).
 Featuring Hardpack.
 Uplifting and exciting.
-Liveliness with the additional of the collaboration.
+Liveliness with the addition of the collaboration.

 11. Letting Go (放開手).
 Sad, slow song.
 The tune makes it even more depressing.
 Nice and sorrowful exit.

 1. Mini Movie: Give Me A Second To Say Love You (Mini Movie [給我一秒說愛你] ).
-The last time Eric did a mini movie for an album was for In the Name of…Love.
+The last time Eric did a mini-movie for an album was for In the Name of…Love.
 I loved that one because of his chemistry with Vivien Yeo.
 This one?
-Short, but was cute in a way.
-I didn’t like it that he was taking out on his girlfriend after a day of unfruitful tackling at work.
+Short, but it was cute in a way.
+I didn’t like it that he was taking it out on his girlfriend after a day of unfruitful tackling at work.
 Yet it was cute with the ending.

 2. Healing Dryness (療Dry) MV.
 Very lively and addicting.
 I repeated it several more times before moving on, lol.
 The creation of the music video was very interesting.
 Unlike those recent fast songs that kept selling something, this one played on the visualization and his liveliness.